 One benefit of using an electric mower instead of a gas-powered one is that it weighs less.
 These riding mowers are lighter since they lack motors and decks, typical features.

-However, electric mowers’ heavy batteries make them comparable in size and weight to gas-powered mowers.
+But electric mowers have heavy batteries.
+These make them comparable in size and weight to gas-powered mowers.

 Average Weight of Zero-Turn Mowers

 An average zero-turn mower weighs around 650 pounds.
 Premium zero-turn mowers tip the scales at around 900 pounds, while the heaviest models clock in at around 1450 pounds.